open-contracting/kingfisher-collect/docs/logs.rst

 Log files
 =========

-Scrapy log files contain a wealth of information.
-This page offers ways to quickly extract information from them.
+You can use Scrapy's log files to identify and debug issues in data collection.

 If you can't debug an issue on your own, create an issue on `GitHub <https://github.com/open-contracting/kingfisher-collect/issues>`__.

 1. Check for unhandled errors
 -----------------------------

 Kingfisher Collect can handle errors and continue crawling.
-This step is to check whether any errors were unhandled.
+This step is to check whether any errors were *unhandled*.

 Read the last line of the log file: